Hippocrates, the famous Greek physician who lived from 460 to 357 B.C., published a text detailing the importance of manual manipulation.

 Under normal circumstances, adjustments don't hurt.
 The patient may experience a minor amount of discomfort during the adjustment which lasts only seconds.
 Adjustments or manipulations are extremely safe.
 The risk factor is estimated to be in excess of 1 million to 1.
 By avoiding drugs and risky surgery, chiropractic care enjoys an excellent track record.
-A thorough exam can identify the rare person fro whom chiropractic care
+A thorough exam can identify the rare person for whom chiropractic care might be unsuited.

-Adjustments are safer than an over-the-counter pain reliever.
+Compare the statistics: Adjustments are safer than over-the-counter pain relievers.

 How Does Chiropractic Work?